 Students are expected to check their Tabor College email for communication from the Financial Aid Office.
-If these deadlines are not met, Federal Financial Aid will not be posted to the student's account, which could result in processing delays, loss of aid, and/or late fees.
+If these deadlines are not met, Federal Financial Aid will not be posted to the student's account, which could result in processing delays and/or loss of aid.